alturkaitretaj/cloud-file-converter/README.md

 - DOCX → PDF conversion result
 - PDF → DOCX conversion result

-## Security Configuration
-IAM roles are used instead of AWS access keys.
-S3 buckets are configured as private with no public access.
-EC2 security group allows inbound traffic only on port 5000.
-SSH access is restricted to the developer’s IP.
-Presigned URLs are used for secure temporary file access.

 ## Limitations
 PDF to DOCX conversion may not fully preserve complex layouts.
 Scanned PDFs require OCR, which is not implemented.
 The system is intended for academic demonstration purposes.

-## AWS Deployment and Security Notes
-EC2 security groups restrict inbound traffic to port 5000 only.
-IAM roles are used instead of embedding AWS credentials in code.
-Access to S3 buckets is limited to required permissions.
-The EC2 instance is stopped when not in use to prevent unnecessary costs.